Stuck on What Chord Comes Next? Building Progressions by Feel

 How the Chord Builder Tool Helps

-The Chord Builder shows you emotionally-tagged candidates for each next chord.
-You pick the mood, see the options, preview the sound, and add to your progression — one chord at a time.
+The Chord Builder shows emotionally tagged candidates for each next chord.
+You pick the mood, see the options, preview the sound, and add to your progression one chord at a time.
+The star ratings tell you which transitions are standard and which are adventurous, so you can stay safe or take a risk on purpose.

 Try With Sound